CryptvJet/Binary-Pulse-Game/README.md

 # Binary Pulse Game

-Binary Pulse is a small puzzle/arcade experiment built with vanilla JavaScript and rendered on an HTML5 canvas.
-Players fire pulses across a grid to toggle cells between `0` and `1` in an attempt to match target patterns.
+Binary Pulse is a lightweight grid toy built with plain JavaScript and an HTML5 canvas.
+The board is a 10×10 grid of binary cells.
+Clicking on a cell toggles its value between `0` and `1` and the grid is redrawn each frame.
-The repository currently contains the initial skeleton and will grow as the game evolves.

 ## Game Overview

-The game board consists of a small 2x2 grid of binary cells.
-Clicking a cell fires a pulse in a random direction, flipping the state of each cell it touches.
-Points are awarded for clearing patterns with as few pulses as possible.

-## New Features

-- **Random Pulse Firing** – clicking a cell immediately fires a pulse in a random direction.
-- **Cell Density** – after selecting a cell, press `0-9` to set its density which slows pulses passing through.
-- **Recursive Pulses** – pulses entering dense clusters spawn additional pulses creating emergent behavior.
-- **Auto Mode** – repeatedly fires pulses in random directions until paused.
-- **Debug Panel** – live statistics appear beside the grid showing pulse count, active "1" cells and average density.

-## Roadmap

-- Directional firing and cell density mechanics.
-- Recursive pulse generation from dense areas.
-- Automatic simulation mode and debug tooling.
+The goal is simply to experiment with the grid.
+Cells lit as `1` appear green while `0` cells remain dark.
+There are no pulses, density settings or automatic behaviours – just direct interaction with the grid.

 ## Local Development Setup

-The project uses Node.js for testing and optional local servers.
-Install a recent version:

-- **Node.js**: version 18 or later
+Install **Node.js** (version 18 or later) if you want to run the unit tests.

 ### Installation